-Information on children's rights
+Protection and information on children's rights

 Save the Children (Barnaheill) is an organization which protects the rights of children.
 You can contact them for information on anything regarding the welfare of children, including advice regarding responses to violence against children.
 They offer legal advice, information about custody issues and children's rights.

 On their website, it is possible to report illegal and inappropriate online content regarding or directed at children.
 Children can report content concerning themselves or other children.
-Notifications are anonymous and forwarded to the police.
-Examples of things to report are nude pictures or videos, harassment with photos or words, any type of violence or abuse, threats, bullying, offers of alcohol or drugs, human trafficking, prostitution, hate speech or other inappropriate behaviour.
+Reports are anonymous and forwarded to the police.

 Save the Children offer consultation about children's welfare issues.

-More Resources
+More support

 Child Protection Services